amark720/JavaScript-Projects/README.md

 ### In this Repository you'll find few Simple projects made by me using JavaScript

-## Check the Details of each project under each Project's Folder.
+## Check the Details of every project under each Project's Folder.